loic-simon/asyncode/docs/index.rst

   to await coroutines inside the interpreter (declare a asynchronous function and use :func:`asyncio.get_running_loop`);

-- information printed by functions and by :func:`repr` (writing only an object name) to :data:`sys.stdout` and :data:`sys.stderr` would be lost, as an we need an asynchronous function to send content to the interpreter.
+- information printed by :func:`print`, :func:`repr`... (like when sending an object name) to :data:`sys.stdout` and :data:`sys.stderr` would be lost, as we need an asynchronous function to send content to the interpreter.

 Implementation